-Over 78.4% of the straight sentence population is male.
+Male offenders composed 78.4% of the straight sentence population.
 Offenders between the ages of 23 to 33 years old comprise the largest age group (37.2%) and 34 to 43 year olds make up the second largest (30.4%).
-White offenders commit the majority of crimes sentenced to an 1170(h) straight sentence, representing 38.1% this population overall.
-Hispanics represent the second highest group of offenders, making up 26.4% of the straight sentence population.
+White or Hispanic offenders committed the majority of crimes sentenced to an 1170(h) straight sentence, representing 64.5% of this population overall.
 Over 98% of all offenders speak English.